kstoeckl/ASX_Machine_Learning/README.rst

 	These scripts produce basic performance metrics, order files, portfolios and graphics that can be inspected.

-	A basic subset of data of the ASX has been attached (10 year data for companies with codes in the range of [AAA,CAA) ).
+	A basic subset of data of the ASX has been attached (Approximately 10 years of data for companies with codes in the range of [AAA,CAA) ).
 To retrieve additional ASX data refer to retrieve.py, this script can be used to retrieve symbols listed in company_codes.csv from Yahoo Finance.
 	You may retrieve a subset of companies by altering company_codes.csv and you may alter the time period of the data retrieved by adjusting the